threefoldfoundation/home/README.md

-# Welcome to Github for the ThreeFold Foundation
+# Welcome to the ThreeFold Foundation

 ThreeFold is the engine for a planet positive and data sovereign Internet.
 A collaborative movement of people who care about a better future.